 Suddenly he was gone, the warmth of his body, his weight pushing against her, his searing tongue and his singeing breath were instantly removed from her.
 She opened her eyes, her breathing quickening even more than his attentions had been causing, terrified that it had all been one exceptionally vivid dream, a beautiful dream of the life she hoped to have come true, one that would leave her with the makings of another nightmare to torture and torment her.
 "Rhett!"
 She cried out, panic rising and swirling in the air around them, as a child terrified when unable to find their parents.

 His hands slowly began unbuttoning the front of her thin nightgown as she shivered at the combination of his touch and the cold air.
-His lips softly caressing her as each button fell open, until the thin fabric stood open, inviting him to begin disrobing himself.
+His lips softly caressing her as each button fell open, until the thin fabric was fully parted, inviting him to begin disrobing himself.
 "Rhett." she whispered shyly.
 "Let me."
 He looked into her eyes to find a longing that equaled his contained within the jade depths.
 Her face was flushed, her cheeks rosy with bright splotches of color gathered there.
 He dropped his hands to allow her this opportunity, watching in fascination as she resumed what he had begun.

-Her small hands began swiftly, and yet precisely loosening his cravat, allowing her hands to glide along the smooth length of the material.
+Her small hands began, swiftly and yet precisely, loosening his cravat, allowing her hands to glide along the smooth length of the material.
 He watched her with darkened eyes as her hands dropped and began swiftly sliding buttons from their holes; her small hands sliding under the fabric – cool against his warm skin.
 The mere meeting of skin sent tremors to his toes, like lightning leaping from her skin to his.
 That ember that had seemed extinguished not very long ago, now blazed, an all consuming fire that devoured him, rendering him defenseless against the onslaught of her feelings for him and his for her.
 Her small hands slid the shirt off of his shoulders, and continued working on his undershirt until his chest was bare.
 Her hands roamed freely, cool and yet scorching at the same time.
 She leaned forward, placing her warm lips on his chest.
 He could feel the moisture of her lips and her warm, sweet breath as they collided with his body.

 She was trembling as she loosened his pants, allowing them to fall to his feet.
 She looked up at him, more completely alive than he had ever seen anyone.
-And without another thought, he pulled her roughly against.
+And without another thought, he pulled her roughly against his body.
 And then he cradled her softly, trying to allow some of his strength to seep into her.
 She was afraid, afraid of rejection and more hurt to pile upon her wounds.
 "Don't be afraid, my love."
 But it was more than fear that caused her to tremble.